drawbacks of moving out during divorce

 If you do move out during divorce, have a parenting plan already in place.
 This ensures you still get your time with the kids.

-Protect your parenting time by taking advantage of what you have.
+Protect your parenting time by leveraging your resources.
 See them when you have the chance and make them the priority.
 Maintain an active presence in their lives and their upbringing.

 This demonstrates the desire to be a parent, which courts take into account.